The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Introduction

-In order to reasonably evaluate the effectiveness of different optimization methods within the framework of federated multi-agent reinforcement learning (FMARL), this paper proposes a unified method to jointly take account of the model's final convergence bound and mainly required communication and computation overheads during the model's training process.
-Furthermore, we propose a utility function and develop two new optimization methods (i.e., the decay-based method and the consensus-based method) on top of the variation-aware periodic averaging method, which allows variations in the number of local updates within different agents.
-In particular, as the variance of the model's subsequent local gradients gradually increases along with the progress of local updating, the decay-based method utilizes a decay function to decrease the weight of these local gradients, so as to improve the whole process of distributed SGD.
-Meanwhile, as the name implies, the consensus-based method introduces the consensus algorithm \cite{R2007Consensus} into the paradigm of FMARL and allows edge devices to exchange the model's local gradients with neighbors directly at each iteration before performing the local updating.
-Although the communication and computation overheads are increased resulting from the local information exchange between edge devices, the consensus-based method can reduce the aggregated models' final convergence bound dramatically and speed up the learning process greatly.
-In addition, we also establish novel convergence guarantees for both developed methods and present reasonable analyses for their key parameters.
-Finally, through a multi-agent reinforcement learning (MARL) simulation scenario, we demonstrate the superiority of the developed methods in terms of improving the convergence performance and learning process.
+Taking account of the model's error convergence bound with respect to the mainly required communication and computation overheads during the training phase, this paper proposes a system utility function-based metric to evaluate the effectiveness of different optimization methods for federated IRL (FIRL).
+Furthermore, in order to improve the system's utility value, this paper develops two new optimization methods (i.e., the decay-based and consensus-based methods) on top of the variation-aware periodic averaging (VPA) method.
+In particular, since the variance of model's gradients gradually increases along with the progress of local updating, the decay-based method utilizes a discrete periodic decay function to decrease the weights of a model's successive local gradients within one period, which also contrasts with the adoption of decaying learning rates for multiple epochs in \cite{Hao2018Parallel}.
+We concretely provide a practical implementation of this decay-based method with an exponential decay function and theoretically demonstrate its superior effectiveness.
+On the other hand, the consensus-based method introduces the consensus algorithm \cite{R2007Consensus} into both IRL and FL, where agents are allowed to exchange their local gradients with neighbors directly before performing local updates.
+Different from the spectral radius-based theoretical analyses in \cite{Multi-Stage2020Seyyedali}, this paper obtains the consensus-based method's error convergence bound dependent on the algebraic connectivity of the graph comprised by agents and their connections.
+We theoretically show that the consensus-based method can reduce the model's error convergence bound dramatically and speed up the learning process.
+Table \ref{tbr} summarizes the key differences with highly related works.
+Finally, through an MARL simulation scenario, we demonstrate the superiority of these two developed methods in terms of the model's convergence performance and system's utility value.